 Postgres, formally known as PostgreSQL, is a powerful open source object relational database system that’s used by many popular web frameworks to persist application data.

 Fly Postgres is a Fly app with flyctl sugar on top to help you bootstrap and manage a database cluster for your apps.
 It comes with most commonly used functionality (replication, failover, metrics, monitoring and daily snapshots).

-When you create a Fly Postgres cluster, you're offered several preset configurations.
-The "High Availability" options are two-node clusters.
+When you create a Fly Postgres cluster, you’re offered several preset configurations.
+The “High Availability” options are three-node clusters.
 In case of a node failure, a HA Fly Postgres cluster will automatically take the bad actor out of the picture and, if necessary, fail over leadership to the healthy node.

 Flyctl also offers a single-instance “Development” config.
 If you choose this option and the hardware it’s running on has network problems or the SSD fails, your database will go down.
 In the latter case, you will lose any data accumulated since the last snapshot.
 Fly Postgres is designed so that you can turn a single-node cluster into a high-availability one just by adding a second instance in the same region.